OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-08.md

 ## Genesis 8:15

-Then God spoke to Noah, saying,
+God then spoke to Noah, saying,

 ## Genesis 8:16